1626 – A village is settled in Naumkeag, Massachusetts, later renamed Salem.

-October 23, 1684 – The Massachusetts Bay Colony charter was annulled and self-government ended.
+October 23, 1684 – The Massachusetts Bay Colony charter was annulled, and self-government ended.
 Sir Edmund Andros was appointed governor of the newly-defined Dominion of New England.
-He was not popular to the residents.
+He was not popular with the residents.

 1687 – Bridget Bishop of Salem Village was accused for a second time of witchcraft and acquitted.

 Spring, 1688 – Like his predecessors, the Reverend Deodat Lawson is not ordained and is not always paid.
 He leaves Salem Village.